tytydraco/yessleep/out/Tango_with_La_Strega_part_2.md

 &#x200B;

-In my mind I had the self-ironic half-silly thought that I can have Helena as a lover now, so no need to ling on to Marietta.
+In my mind I had the self-ironic half-silly thought that I can have Helena as a lover now, so no need to cling on to Marietta.
 I laughed out loud a bit, as the mist of the night was getting out of my mind the clear autumn sun caressed me.
-I looked at he blue sky and I felt happy to be alive.
+I looked at the blue sky and I felt happy to be alive.
 Upstairs, I have discovered a note in my pocket, like the first ones.
 It said:

 &#x200B;